SeaghaenSibindi/EEG-Seagh-n/README.md

 I compared the signals from an electrode that was connected to my friends forehead and one that was just rested on a table.
 ![comparison](comparisonofactiveelectrodegroupandinactiveelectrodegroup.png)

+The lower amplitudes and higher frequencies my just be noise, but the blinking activity was detected as being more than just the noise.